Scientific Name

 Origin

 Fenestraria rhopalophylla subsp. aurantiaca is native to Namibia and South Africa.
 It generally grows in sandy or calciferous soils.
-Its status is under review to determine whether its proper status is that of a separate species or a subspecies of Fenestraria rhopalophylla.
+Its status is under review to determine whether it is a separate species or a subspecies of Fenestraria rhopalophylla.

 Description

-From fall to spring, the flowers appear solitary or in groups of up to 3 on long pedicels.
+The flowers appear solitary or in groups of up to 3 on long pedicels from fall to spring.
 They are golden yellow and can reach up to 1.2 inches (3 cm) in diameter.

 Hardiness